Bylaws of The Association of Canadian Jewish Studies / Association d’études juives canadiennes

 1. NAME

-The Association for Canadian Jewish Studies/Association d’études juives canadiennesshall be a national organization established to enable and facilitate the pursuit of the study of the Canadian Jewish experience in all its aspects.
+The Association for Canadian Jewish Studies/Association d’études juives canadiennes is a national organization established to enable and facilitate the pursuit of the study of the Canadian Jewish experience in all its aspects.

 a) Objects of the association are the promotion and encouragement of scholarly research and study in Canadian Jewish history, literature, sociology and in other academic disciplines insofar as they relate to Jewish life and culture in Canada.

-b) Objects of the association are the encouragement and support of the collection, preservation, publication and popularization of materials which relate to the settlement, history, experience and culture of the Jewish people in Canada.
+b) The association supports the collection, preservation, publication and popularization of materials that relate to the settlement, history, experience and culture of the Jewish people in Canada.

-c) The association shall work towards the foregoing aims by assisting and participating in related programs with other existing organizations, institutions and universities, and by initiating new programs as deemed necessary.
+c) The association will work toward the foregoing aims by assisting and participating in related programs with other existing organizations, institutions and universities, and by initiating new programs as deemed necessary.

-d) The association shall be affiliated with the Canadian Jewish congress and shall act, whenever appropriate, in consultation with regional and local Jewish historical societies, archival groups and academic groups which may from time to time be in existence.
+d) The association will act,whenappropriate, in consultation with regional and local Jewish historical societies, archival and academic

 Any individual, organization, academic or community institution, and any local or regional Jewish Historical Society or archival institution subscribing to the objects of the Society shall be eligible for membership and may become a member upon payment of the prescribed membership fee.